 Table S1.
-Robust measures of central tendency of resilience indices for greenness (EVI) groupped by drought events, site and interaction.
+Robust measures of central tendency of resilience indices for greenness (EVI) grouped by drought events, site and interaction.
 Measures of central tendency are M-estimators based on Huber’s Psi (see material and methods).
 95 % confidence intervals using 3000 bootstrap are included in parentheses.